Tips for exchange and free moving students

 From our experience, this shouldn't bother you at all.
 It is unlikely anyway that you can study exactly the course and content that brings you the next step in your studies at home.
 This is also not what employers look at.
-They are more interested in the experiences you gain, such as different cultures do things differently and that permanently asking ‘Why don’t they do it as we do it?’ is not helpful at all.
+They are more interested in the experiences you gain, such as different cultures do things differently and that permanently asking, ‘Why don’t they do it the way we do it?’ is not helpful at all.

-These are the experiences, by the way, that are most long lasting, and for these experiences it’s not really importat at which university you make them.
+These are the experiences, by the way, that are most long lasting, and for these experiences it’s not really important at which university you make them.

 Graduate or undergraduate courses?

 Until recently, there were only undergraduate courses available for semester abroad students.
 This causes problems for those in the higher semesters when the university back home is not willing to accept credits earned from an undergraduate program.
 The reason is that one needs a Bachelor degree before being permitted to study courses on graduate level.